-These financial statements are presented in Euro (€) which is the Company's functional currency.
-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except for the possible effect of the application of new standards or interpretations effective for the first time in 2019, as indicated below.
+These financial statements are presented in Euro (\in) which is the Company's functional currency.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 Standards, interpretations and amendments to published standards effective in the current year